SatDump/SatDump/README.md

 cmake -DCMAKE_BUILD_TYPE=Release ..                             # MacOS
 cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=/usr .. # Linux
 make -j4

+# To run without installing
-ln -s ../pipelines . # Symlink pipelines so it can run ln -s ../resources . # Symlink pipelines so it can run ln -s ../Ro* . # Symlink fonts for the GUI version so it can run
+ln -s ../pipelines .        # Symlink pipelines so it can run ln -s ../resources .        # Symlink resources so it can run ln -s ../satdump_cfg.json . # Symlink settings so it can run ln -s ../Ro* .              # Symlink fonts for the GUI version so it can run

+# To install system-wide
+sudo make install

 # Run (if you want!)
 ./satdump-ui